ligato/docs/docs/user-guide/concepts.md

 )

 func New() *VPPAgent {
-	// Prepare kvDB sync plugin with ETCD as a connector etcdDataSync := kvdbsync.NewPlugin(kvdbsync.Usekv(&etcd.DefaultPlugin))
+	// Prepare KVDB sync plugin with ETCD as a connector etcdDataSync := kvdbsync.NewPlugin(kvdbsync.UseKV(&etcd.DefaultPlugin))

-	// Put the kvDB sync to a list of proto watchers watchers := datasync.kvProtoWatchers{
+	// Put the KVDB sync to a list of proto watchers watchers := datasync.KVProtoWatchers{
 		etcdDataSync,
 	}
 	// Provide connection to the orchestrator (or any other plugin)